 Conclusion

 The milling efficiency and dal recovery attains its maximum value of 84% and 64% at 210 seconds of pitting time after 210 seconds milling efficiency and dal recovery starts decreasing.
 The hull recovery increases from 16 to 23%, as pitting time increases from 150 to 270 seconds, but grains gets damaged.
-The milling efficiency and dal recovery attains maximum value of 84% and 64% at 2.0% oil application rate, after 2.0% milling efficiency and dal recovery starts decreasing, after 2.0% oil application rate, quality taste and colour gets deteriorates.
+The milling efficiency and dal recovery attains maximum value of 84% and 64% at 2.0% oil application rate, after 2.0% milling efficiency and dal recovery starts decreasing, after 2.0% oil application rate, quality, taste and colour gets deteriorates.
 The milling efficiency and dal recovery attains maximum value at 12% water application rate after 12% milling efficiency and dal recovery starts decreasing.
 The milling efficiency and dal recovery attains maximum value at 12 hours of tempering time, after 12 hours of tempering time milling efficiency and dal recovery starts decreasing.

 References